 There are no formal diagnostic criteria for this disease, but characterist...

-Bariatric intragastric balloon therapy is a relatively new form of weight loss therapy, which involves a balloon being endoscopically-placed or swallowed and inflated inside the lumen of the stomach.
-The balloon resides in the stomach and the mechanism of action is presumably due to stretching t...
+Bariatric intragastric balloon therapy is a known therapy for weight loss, which involves a balloon being endoscopically-placed or swallowed and inflated inside the lumen of the stomach.
+The balloon resides in the stomach and the mechanism of action is presumably due to stretching the stomach, i...

 Barium intravasation represents the feared - and fortunately very rare - complication of passage of barium sulfate contrast medium from the GI tract into the bloodstream.